 The Human Resources Voice Cast & Plot

-Park, who plays a “Logic Rock” named Pete, talked briefly about his newfound role at a panel for this year’s Annecy International Animation Film Festival.
+Randall Park (Fresh Off The Boat), who plays a “Logic Rock” named Pete, talked briefly about his newfound role at a panel for 2021’s Annecy International Animation Film Festival.
 He declared, via Variety, that he’s “very much a logic rock.”
-Park added, “I felt like this part was written for me, was it?
+Park added, “I felt like this part was written for me ...
 I’m very logical, organized, clean.
-Pete does everything by the book like me.
-He has rock hard abs.”
+Pete does everything by the book, like me.
+He has rock-hard abs.”

-At the same event, Kroll, who co-created Big Mouth and Human Resources, established the differences between the two series regarding the characters within each show.
+At the same event, Kroll, who co-created Big Mouth and Human Resources, established the differences between the two series and the characters within each show.
 “You have these characters that represent a major force in the human condition,” he began.
 “The challenge has been that these characters don’t only function according to the one thing they do professionally.
 The Logic Rock is filled with a lot of emotion and love that defies his nature.
 Building out the characters in that complex way has been a joy.”

 Amid the announcement of Human Resources in June 2021, Kroll tweeted his excitement for the series, adding, “This.
 Show.
 Is.
 Bonkers.”